Pear Shape

 Enduring Design

 A Blacklock ring is made to outlast the occasion it marks.
 The pear shape lends itself to that.
 Its silhouette sits comfortably alongside a wedding band, stacks cleanly, and moves between everyday wear and formal occasions without strain.
 Craftsmanship at Blacklock begins with that longevity in mind.
-Every proportion is considered.
-Every material is chosen with care.
-From the pear-shaped diamond ring to our other designs, each is made not simply to be worn, but to become, over time and without effort, irreplaceable.
+Every proportion and material is chosen with care.

 A Demanding Cut, Chosen Well